getindiekit/indiekit/README.md

 * publish content to your website using applications like iAWriter, Micro.blog, Icro and Indigenous (and any other tools that supports Micropub)
 * ~~accept likes, comments and other feedback on your content (using Webmention)~~
-* ~~syndicate your content to social networks like Twitter, Mastodon and LinkedIn~~
+* ~~syndicate content to social networks like Twitter, Mastodon and LinkedIn~~

 Indiekit is easy to set up, and can be configured to work with different static site generators (Jekyll, Hugo, 11ty) and hosting software (GitHub and GitLab).
-Indiekit can be installed on any server that supports Node.js and extended using third-party plugins.
+Indiekit can be installed on any server that supports Node.js ~~and extended using third-party plugins~~.

+## Deploy to Heroku

+The easiest way to get started is to deploy this application to Heroku.
+Clicking the button below will guide you through the process.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/paulrobertlloyd/indiekit-redux/tree/main)